Nimdy/detect-FPS-hackers/README.md

 Some examples with Elastic. https://www.youtube.com/watch?v=wPd_JWWfre4

+Figured if we can get the meta data for the examples listed above, then we can play around with it and get it working within Elastic.

 I know there is all types of ML/AI uses and the majority of them our side of my experience but I am always willing to learn more from experts and fellow nerds.